Gonzalo Vega (footballer)

-Diego Gonzalo Vega Martínez (born June 29, 1992 in Montevideo) is a Uruguayan footballer who plays as a midfielder.
+Diego Gonzalo Vega Martínez (born 29 June 1992) is a Uruguayan footballer who plays as a midfielder for Fénix.

 Career

-Vega grew up in the Club Nacional de Fútbol youth system.
+Vega grew up in the Nacional youth system.
 On 29 April 2012, he made his professional debut on a 0-1 away win against El Tanque Sisley, subsitituing Maximiliano Calzada in the 82 minute.
 He was never able to be part of the first eleven and therefore was sent on loan to Centro Atlético Fénix.

 In mid 2014, he went on loan for a season to Rampla Juniors to play more matches.

-In mid 2015, he was transferred to Sud América were he played 35 matches and scored 6 goals.
+In mid 2015, he was transferred to Sud América where he played 35 matches and scored 6 goals.

 In January 2018, he was signed a three-year deal with Puskás Akadémia FC of the Nemzeti Bajnokság I.